 Are your campaigns actually making a profit?
 Do you know the metrics you need to track to make sure that you’re really making money from your Google campaigns?

-If you’re running an Ecommerce business, one of the most important things you need to focus on is YOUR TOTAL PROFIT.
-Very few Ecom store owners know and care about the finances of their store because they just focus on the traffic and product side of their business.
+If you’re running an ecommerce business, one of the most important things you need to focus on is YOUR TOTAL PROFIT.
+Very few ecommerce store owners know and care about the finances of their store because they just focus on the traffic and product side of their business.